 CLARB prepares, administers and scores the Landscape Architect Registration Examination (L.A.R.E.) which assesses the ability of prospective licensees to protect the public’s health, safety and welfare.

 CLARB also manages a professional information system called the CLARB Council Record, through which landscape architects document and verify their education, experience, examination and licensure history.
 The Record helps reduce barriers to mobility by streamlining the initial and reciprocal licensure processes.
-For more information, visit the Council of Landscape Architectural Registration Boards.

 The AALA Internship Program providesAssociate Members of the AALA with the required work experience to become Registered Landscape Architects.